The URISC@SC17 event has passed. Please watch our website for current and future opportunities!

 Applications with .jpg and .doc (MSWord) attachments must be received by email@example.com no later than September 11, 2017.
 Please use the subject line: APPLICATION FOR URISC@SC17

 Award notification letters will issued on or before September 25, 2017.
-Final awards are contingent upon the final funding outcome (some donors are still considering the amount, and others may join).
+Final awards are contingent upon the success of our fundraising efforts.